Getting Around Norway

 The minimum age for driving is 18.
 Tolls are charged on certain cross-country roads, underwater tunnels and in certain cities such as Bergen, Oslo and Trondheim.
 There are severe penalties (usually involving imprisonment) for drink driving.
 Fines for illegal parking are high and fines for speeding even higher, so keep an eye on your speedometer, and watch out for speedboxes.
 Seat belts are compulsory.

-Children under 12 years of age must travel in the back of the car.
+Children under under 135 cm (4.5ft) must travel in the back of the car in an appropriately sized child restraint.
 It is obligatory for all vehicles to drive with dipped headlights at all times.
 This includes motorcycles and mopeds.
 Carrying spare headlight bulbs is recommended.
 The national speed limit is 80kph (50mph) but drops to 70kph (43mph) when going past houses or businesses.
 In residential and built-up areas, the limit is usually 30kph (19mph).
 On some dual carriageways and motorways, it's 110kph (68mph).

 Foreign-registered cars must display an oval nationality sticker, and UK registered cars are also required to carry a vehicle registration form (Form V5) which is available from the DVLA.
 Snow chains or winter tyres are advised during the winter (however, most urban areas now levy a toll on vehicles with studded tyres).
-More information on driving in Norway is available from the Norwegian Automobile Association (NAF) (tel: 08505, in Norway only; www.naf.no).
+More information on driving in Norway is available from the Norwegian Automobile Association (NAF) (+47 23 21 31 00; www.naf.no).

 An International Driving Permit or national driving licence and log book are required.
 A Green Card is strongly recommended (if you have more than third-party cover on your domestic policy).
 Without it, if you have motor insurance in your own country, you're allowed the minimum legal cover in Norway; the Green Card tops this up to the level of cover provided by your own policy.